jotaah123/secthemall/README.md

 Get a free account on secthemall.com and start using `secthemall.sh` client.
 You'll see all your servers events on the **secthemall online dashboard**, where you can add or remove IPs from your global black or white list.
-You can also get graphical reports, create custom rules, get notified by e-mail or telegram when an IP went in blackist, etc...
+You can also get graphical reports, create custom rules, get notified by e-mail or telegram when an IP went in the blacklist, etc...

-`secthemall.sh` needs OpenSSL to encrypt your events before send them to the secthemall cloud.
+`secthemall.sh` needs OpenSSL to encrypt your events before sending them to the secthemall cloud.
 It encrypts all collected events using a unique passphrase generated at the first authentication.